relevance/org-html-slideshow/README.md

 Using in Your Org-mode Files
 ========================================

-**Step 1.** Copy the following files from `out/production/` to the directory containing your .org file:
+**Step 1.** Copy the following files from the `production` directory to the directory containing your .org file:

     org-html-slideshow.js
     common.css